marioboley/PISA_ML/README.md

 # Machine Learning Models for Phase Prediction in Polymer-Induced Self Assembly

+Interpretable machine learning models for predicting the morhphological outcomes of polymerization-induced self-assembles.

 ## Publication

 This is the code and data repository encompanying the article: